kisstamasj/notes/notes/Frontend/Complete React Course/6-styled-components.md

   top: 10px;
   transition: 300ms ease all;

-   //shrink comes from param, and insert here the shrinkLabelStyles variable content
+  /* shrink comes from param, and insert here the shrinkLabelStyles variable content*/
   ${({ shrink }) => shrink && shrinkLabelStyles};
 `;
 ```